Sajan-12325/HSCT-Survival-Prediction/README.md

 I have used the PCA scaled data to fit the Random Forest Classifier and plotted a graph to select out the important features using feature selection in descending order.
 Also used Decision Tree Classifier to check its performance and how much it differs from Random Forest

+Recent Upgrades:

+Earlier to fit the Random Forest Classifier I used X_scaled instead of PCA scaled data, which automatically filtered the dataset to 28 features.